silverweed/lifish/README.md

 It also accepts an optional argument which is the path of the level JSON to use (default: `lifish.json`).

 ### Note about assets ###
 The graphics and sounds you'll find in `assets` are placeholder.
-No graphic asset is even close to being final, and the final assets won't be uploaded on this repo, as they'll be available for purchase in the official release.
+No graphic asset is even close to being final.

 ## LICENSE ##
-Copyright (c) Giacomo Parolini, 2018

 See the LICENSE file for licensing information.

 ### Other ###